 - Child Nutrition Programs

 - Out of District / Out of Zone

 - Registration and Admission

 - Student Accident Claim Form

 News Article Index

-Three students at Damascus Middle School were recently named winners in the Black’s Fort Chapter of the Daughters of the American Revolution (DAR) annual essay contest.
-In honor of the 250th anniversary of the Stamp Act, the topic this year centered on the reaction of American colonists to the Stamp Act and its importance in organizing the colonists against the King and Parliament.
+Greendale Elementary fifth-grade student Baleigh B. has taken first place in the county for the 2015-2016 Daughters of the American Revolution essay contest.
+In honor of the 250th anniversary of the Stamp Act, students were asked to describe a colonial family’s reaction to the new Stamp Act and what role it played in organizing the colonists against the British King and Parliament.